 Seanchaithe were servants to the chiefs of the tribe and kept track of important information for their clan.They were very well respected in their clan.
 The seanchaithe made use of a range of storytelling conventions, styles of speech and gestures that were peculiar to the Irish folk tradition and characterized them as practitioners of their art.
 Although tales from literary sources found their way into the repertoires of the seanchaithe, a traditional characteristic of their art was the way in which a large corpus of tales was passed from one practitioner to another without ever being written down.
 (Source Wikipedia)

-Chris Dancy has been engaging information systems for over 20 years, wearing as many hats as there are heads in the IT industry.
-Currently he is a Director in the CTO’s office at BMC, but more importantly he serves the role of Data Exhaust Cartographer--he utilizes over 300 sensors and systems to track, analyze, and optimize as many areas of his existence as he can think of.
+Chris Dancy has been engaging information systems for over 25 years, wearing as many hats as there are heads in the IT industry.
+He currently works as an ambassador to the future, serving the role of Data Exhaust Cartographer--he utilizes 300-700 sensors, devices, applications, and services to track, analyze, and optimize as many areas of his existence as he can think of.
 This quantification enables him to see the connections of otherwise invisible data, resulting in dramatic upgrades to his health, productivity, and quality of life.

-Chris's name and avatar are synonymous with the future of work, edutainment, technically-enabled external evolution, and his quantified life (existence).
-He travels extensively and speaks on these topics and more, and has been featured in TechCrunch, Wired Magazine, Bloomberg TV, and NPR Radio as the “most connected human on Earth.”
+Chris's name and avatar are synonymous with the future of work, edutainment, technically-enabled external evolution, and his quantified life existence.
+He travels extensively and speaks on these topics and more, and has been featured in TechCrunch, Wired Magazine, Bloomberg TV, NPR Radio, Mashable, The Guardian, BBC and Fox News.
+Chris has been called “Most connected human on Earth.”

 Feel free to reach out to Chris at email@example.com, +1-303- 872-0786, or by texting "chrisdancy" to 50500.